Rice Bran Oil Vs Sunflower Oil | Right Shift Rice Bran Oil Vs Sunflower Oil | Right Shift

 Rice Bran Oil vs. Sunflower Oil: An Overview

-• Rice Bran Oil: As its name suggests, rice bran oil is extracted from the outer layer (or bran) of the white rice.
-For a long time, this oil was originally employed for non-edible uses.
-Since then, there has been a steady growth in the popularity of this cooking oil due to its potential health benefits.
-The rice bran oil is mild in flavour with nutty notes making it an adaptable pick for cooking.
+• Rice Bran Oil: What rice bran oil is made of is the outer layer (bran) of white rice.
+Originally used for non-edible purposes, it’s now valued for its health benefits.
+The rice bran oil is mild in flavour with nutty notes, making it an adaptable pick for cooking.

 Nutritional Breakdown: A Head-to-Head Comparison

 To provide a clear comparison to this sunflower vs rice bran oil discourse, there are key factors that may help you make a healthier choice.
-Most oils are bound to provide you with an equal amount of calories based on their serving.
-However, here’s a deep dive into the nature of the fats you may relay from both these cooking oils:
+Most oils are bound to provide you with an equal amount of calories based on their serving size.
+However, here’s a deep dive into the nature of the fats you may rely on from both of these cooking oils:

 Nutrients